 Overwhelmed with preparing for twins?
-Make sure you cover these 7 areas, and you’ll be set on the right path (includes a checklist, too!).
+Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 What if they come early?
-How will I carry TWO babies?
+How can I carry TWO babies?
 Can I really do this?
-My mind was swimming with thoughts on preparing for twins.
+My mind was swimming with thoughts of preparing for twins.
 I was trying to wrap my head around the reality—and inevitability—of having two babies.

 I had a three-year-old at that point, so I already knew how crazy life gets, even with just one baby.
 And despite already having gone through the newborn stage once, I still had no idea how to prepare for twins.
 I felt like a first-time mom all over again.